Emily R – CSR

 I started my career in human medicine and became a CNA.
 But as I continued to hear from others that I could (and should) work with animals, I decided to move into veterinary medicine.
 I love all animals, and the more I work with them the more I love it.
 I still work some as a CNA, but genuinely enjoy my job as a veterinary assistant here at Chimney Hills.

 I attended college in Texas where I got my basic classes completed and my CNA certification.
 After moving to Tulsa, I started looking for a job in veterinary medicine.
 I started working at Chimney Hills in November of 2019 as an animal caretaker.
 After working almost a year as an animal caretaker, I moved up into the position of Veterinary Assistant.
 Working as a veterinary assistant, my goal for every patient is to make them feel safe and happy when I am working with them.
-I hoping to be able to go back to school soon and get a degree in Veterinary Technology to become a Registered Veterinary Technician.
+I am currently working on gaining the Certified Veterinary Assistant designation offered by the Oklahoma Veterinary Medical Association.
+I am hoping to be able to go back to school soon and get a degree in Veterinary Technology to become a Registered Veterinary Technician.

 For me, my pets are my babies.
 I don’t know what I would do without them.
 My house consists of 3 dogs, myself, and my husband.
 My dogs are Charles, a very cute and ornery Pomeranian mix, Boris a happy and loveable Husky mix, and Superman, a very cuddly schnauzer mix.